gatsbyjs/gatsby/docs/docs/other-css-frameworks.md

 ## Grommet

-Grommet is built on [Styled Components](https://styled-components.com/) and provides a library of modular, responsive components built with a mobile-first approach.
-It also provides built-in support for the W3C Web Content Accessibility Guidelines (WCAG) 2.1 specification!
+Grommet is built on [Styled Components](https://styled-components.com/) and provides a library of modular, responsive components designed with a mobile-first approach.
+It also provides built-in support for the W3C Web Content Accessibility Guidelines (WCAG) 2.1 specification.

 For designers, the [Grommet Design Kit](https://github.com/grommet/design-kit) provides sticker sheets and templates for a number of popular design tools, including Sketch, Figma, and Adobe XD.